What to Eat, Drink, and Where to Celebrate St. Patrick's Day in Westchester

 961 Mclean Ave

 Every holiday deserves to be celebrated with some sweets.
 Chocolations of Mamaroneck is the pot of chocolates at the end of the sweet rainbow.
-Holiday favorites include Baileys Irish Cream Truffles, Irish soda bread, and their clover shaped truffles.
+Holiday favorites include Baileys Irish Cream Truffles, Irish soda bread, and as always their clover and leprechaun-shaped pops and other fun treats.

 607 E Boston Post Road

 Celebrate St. Patrick’s Day with a live performance of traditional Irish music at the Garth Road Inn.
-The traditional Irish restaurant will feature staples like Shepherd’s pie.
+The traditional Irish restaurant will feature staples like Shepherd’s pie, corned beef and cabbage, and Dublin style fish and chips.

 96 Garth Rd